stophman1/Pirate-Launcher/README.md

 # Pirate-Launcher
-Launcher for TLOPO made in Java
+Launcher for The Legends of Pirates Online developed in Java.

+### Windows
-It works out of the box on Windows you just need Java.
-On Linux you need to install some libs to launch tlopo.
+It works out of the box on Windows.
+All you need is Java.

+### Linux
+On Linux, you need to install some libraries to launch TLOPO.
-You can just run ./tlopo to find the libs you need. libpng12 and libssl1.0.0 are the only 2 known by me currently.
+You can just run `./tlopo` after you have downloaded the game.
+It should throw out the libraries you need to get as errors.
+`libpng12` and `libssl1.0.0` are the only two I know.
+If you find additional libraries, please share them.

+### Macintosh
+This launcher doesn't have Apple Macintosh support currently.
+I don't own a Macintosh to test it on.